polixir/NeoRL/README.md

 pip install -e .
 ```

-After installation, CityLearn, Finance, and the industrial benchmark will be available.
+After installation, CityLearn, Finance, the industrial benchmark and the sales promotion environments will be available.
 If you want  to leverage MuJoCo in your tasks, it is necessary to obtain a [license](https://www.roboti.us/license.html) and follow the setup instructions, and then run:

 ```
 pip install -e .[mujoco]